Beebeeoii/lominus/README.md

 ### Setting up

-1) Create a bot via [BotFather](https://telegram.me/BotFather).
-Take note of the _bot token_.
+1) Retrieve your _bot token_ via [BotFather](https://telegram.me/BotFather).

-2) **_Important_**: Drop the bot you have just created a message to enable it to message you.

-3) Retrieve your _Telegram user ID_.
+2) Retrieve your _Telegram user ID_.
 The simplest way is via [UserInfoBot](https://telegram.me/userinfobot).

-4) Copy and paste the _bot token_ and your _Telegram user ID_ in Lominus, under the Integrations tab.
+3) Copy and paste the _bot token_ and your _Telegram user ID_ in Lominus, under the Integrations tab.

-5) Save and you should receive a test message from your bot.
+4) Save and you should receive a test message from your bot.

+> Ensure that the bot is able to message you by dropping it a message.

 # Screenshots <a name="screenshots">